GreyHak/dsp-show-grid/README.md

 **DSP Show Grid** is a mod for the Unity game Dyson Sphere Program developed by Youthcat Studio and published by Gamera Game.
 The game is available on [here](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/).

 Shows the planet grid regardless of ground elevation.
+Shows the grids in the deep oceans and high mountains.
+Works with the build tool, destruction tool, foundation tool, and upgrade tool.

 If you like this mod, please click the thumbs up at the [top of the page](https://dsp.thunderstore.io/package/GreyHak/DSP_Show_Grid/) (next to the Total rating).
 That would be a nice thank you for me, and help other people to find a mod you enjoy.